BrockStech/TheLeagueFantasyFootball/Constitution.md

   * Empty spot = lineup not set.
   * Last minute scratch doesn't count.
 * Keepers are selected before draft spots are selected.
+* If a game ends prematurely fantasy points will be calculated as follows.
+  * current_points_scored + (minutes_left_in_game / 60 * average_points_per_game)
+  * Cancelled games are subject to the same rules if there is no option to sub in another fantasy player. (i.e. last game of the week is cancelled).

 ### Collusion is prohibited!